 But he also personally dives in to these developing trends.
 He’s been plugged-in to immersive virtual reality, rode in the beta-version of Waymo’s self-driving car, bought his first Bitcoin for just $247, and took a pharmacogenomic DNA test to explain how he’d react to prescription drugs.

-Simon previously worked for seven years at The Motley Fool, where he most recently served as lead advisor of Motley Fool Explorer.
+Simon previously worked for seven years at The Motley Fool, where he most recently served as the lead advisor of Motley Fool Explorer.
 In this role, Simon ran an investment newsletter that profiled innovative trends, personally directed more than $1 million of funds into a real-money investment account, and managed a team of 22 people.
 Explorer was recognized as one of TMF’s fastest-growing and highest customer retention newsletters.

 Simon has also been active in the financial media, offering his opinion of Facebook’s 10-year plan to CNN, discussing Alphabet’s “other bets” to CNBC, and sharing his thoughts about innovation and investing to podcasts and newspapers across America.
 He has a BS in Chemical Engineering from the University of Texas at Austin and an MBA in Entrepreneurship from Rice University in Houston.
 In his spare time, he enjoys traveling, listening to rock music, and spending time with his wife and daughter.
 He has now watched Frozen approximately 43 million times.